Thanksgiving Dinner: Preparing for That Special Meal While Summer Gardening

 If you are the one who hosts Thanksgiving dinner for family or friends, and you are a gardener (or have a farmers' market close by), now is the time to put up the vegetables that you will need to serve up a delectable dinner.
 I regularly have 15 to 20 people around my Thanksgiving table and without my garden, I would not be able to afford all that food in November.
 Even if you only have to take a dish or two to someone else’s house, how wonderful would it be to have it come from your own garden?
 Preserving during the peak growing season is a fantastic way to prepare for the Thanksgiving feast.

-While I don’t raise turkeys (those we have to buy), I do grow vegetables.
-Corn, squash, tomatoes, pumpkins (for decoration), okra, butter beans, black-eyed peas, cucumbers… well, you get the picture.
-Some of those vegetables are just waiting to go on my Thanksgiving table, and maybe yours, too.
+While I don’t raise turkeys (those we have to buy), I do grow vegetables, including corn, squash, tomatoes, pumpkins (for decoration), okra, butter beans, black-eyed peas, cucumbers, etc. Some of those vegetables are just waiting to go on my Thanksgiving table, and maybe yours, too.
 All it takes is a little advance planning, a canner, and a freezer.

 Plan Your Menu